NC 107 and US 23 Business Upgrades

-The North Carolina Department of Transportation (NCDOT) will be upgrading a 2.6-mile stretch of NC 107, from just south of NC 116 to Municipal Drive near the Sylva Fire Department.
-A one-third mile stretch of US 23 Business from Skyland Drive (SR 1432) to the NC 107 Intersection, will also receive an upgrade.
+The North Carolina Department of Transportation (NCDOT) will be upgrading a 2.6-mile stretch of NC-107 from just south of NC 116 (Webster Road) to US 23 Business.
+A one-third mile stretch of US 23 Business will also receive an upgrade from Skyland Drive (SR 1432) to the US 23/NC 107 Intersection.

-However, with the start of construction, more than 50 businesses are expected to be heavily impacted.
-Not only is the project expected to take 2+ years to finish, but the NCDOT is expected to condemn some of the business properties along this commercial corridor and destroy some of the buildings that are already there as part of the upgrade.
+While this project aims to reduce the heavy traffic and car accidents on NC-107 making these roads safer for drivers and pedestrians, it will also have a massive impact on local businesses and property owners.
+With the start of construction, more than 50 businesses are expected to be heavily impacted.
+Not only is the project expected to take more than two years to finish, but the NCDOT is expected to condemn some of the business properties along this commercial corridor and destroy some of the buildings that are already there as part of the upgrade.

 It is estimated that more than 100 parcels of property will be impacted by this project.
-Currently the NCDOT has set aside $48,700,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+Currently the NCDOT has set aside $53,340,000 for right-of-way takings.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.